StrangeParadise/DrugDecisionSystem/README.md

 PatientID | FirstName | LastName | Age | Weight
 --------- | --------- | -------- | --- | ------
+4. I assume all the input information is in a valid range.

-4. I made the layout for each row of the output text file as:
+5. I made the layout for each row of the output text file as:

 Patient Name | Age | Weight | Random Number | Allocation Group | Drug Name
 ------------ | --- | ------ | ------------- | ---------------- | ---------